 - OLFA 45mm ergonomic rotary cutter

 I’m using a custom fabric I designed with My Fabric Designs.
-I’m using their premium cotton because I plan on just carrying a folder and notebook in my tote.
-As mentioned before, for a stronger bag use canvas.
+I’m using their premium cotton because I plan to carry a folder and notebook in my tote.
+As mentioned before, for a more robust bag, use canvas.
 Let’s get on with the tutorial now.

 How to make a tote bag step by step and without a sewing machine